-Further, the tax code does change from year to year, and some dramatic tax changes can mean that you owe more than you expect.
+Further, the tax code does change from year to year.
+Some dramatic tax changes can mean that you owe more than you expect.
 Early withdrawals from qualified retirement accounts can also impact your tax burden.
 All of these are things that could surprise you come tax time, and that you might not be adequately prepared for.

-If you know that you can’t pay your taxes, it’s important not to panic.
 First, you should still file your tax return on time.
 Not filing isn’t going to help.
-The IRS actually already has all of your earning and wage documents on their side: the filing is only for you to claim deductions and credits that they may not know about yet.
+The IRS actually already has all of your earning and wage documents on their side.
+The filing is only for you to claim deductions and credits that they may not know about yet.

-You can file a tax return without a payment, or you can file an extension so you can file your return in six months.
+You can file a tax return without payment.
+Also, you can file an extension so you can file your return in six months.
 However, do note that an extension to file your return is not an extension on payment: they still expect your payment (or an estimated one) on time.
-So even with an extension on your tax return, your tax payment is still going to be considered late.
+So even with an extension on your tax return, your tax payment is still considered late.

-Once your tax return is filed, you can either save up to pay off your tax bill, or you can enter into a repayment plan with the IRS.
+Once you file your tax return, you can either save up to pay off your tax bill, or you can enter into a repayment plan with the IRS.
 Entering into a repayment plan with the IRS is nearly always the better option: it’s fast, simple, and largely automated.
-From there, the IRS will automatically deduct taxes from your account every month for your back taxes, and they won’t take further action against you.
+From there, the IRS will automatically deduct taxes from your account every month for your back taxes.
+They won’t take further action against you.

 How Can You Start Paying Off Your Back Taxes?

 When the IRS has received and accepted your returns, you can apply for a payment plan through their website.
 If you owe less than $10,000, you will usually be automatically granted a payment plan for 3 years.
-You will have a total of 36 monthly payments to make to be free of your debt, which will be automatically deducted from your bank account.
+You will have a total of 36 monthly payments to make to be free of your debt.
+It will be automatically deducted from your bank account.

 If you owe more than $10,000 but less than $25,000, you will usually be granted a streamlined payment plan for 72 months, rather than 36 months.
 However, the IRS may not always accept your payment plan: under $10,000 is virtually guaranteed.
 If the IRS does not accept your payment plan, you may need to negotiate with them directly.

-If you owe more than $50,000 in taxes, you will need to negotiate with the IRS, and they will need to do a thorough review of your financial situation.
+If you owe more than $50,000 in taxes, you will need to negotiate with the IRS.
+They will need to do a thorough review of your financial situation.
 However, they will still work with you to recover the debt in a way that doesn’t render you insolvent.

 What If You Can’t Afford an IRS Payment Plan for Your Back Taxes?

-If you can’t afford the payment plan that the IRS offers, you can also consider an “offer in compromise.”
-An offer in compromise settles your existing tax debt for less than what is owed, and it’s only open to individuals who clearly cannot pay their tax debt with their current income and assets.
+If you can’t afford the IRS payment plan that the IRS offers, you can also consider an “offer in compromise.”
+An offer in compromise settles your existing tax debt for less than what is owed.
+It’s only open to individuals who clearly cannot pay their tax debt with their current income and assets.
 Consider someone who made a lot of money five years ago but has since been rendered insolvent: the money for the taxes is gone and will not be back for the foreseeable future.

 How Can You Get Caught Up With Your Tax Returns?